n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecloudfirestore.md

 # Google Cloud Firestore

-[Google Cloud Firestore](https://firebase.google.com/docs/firestore/){:target="_blank" .external-link} node allows you to automate work in the Google Cloud Firestore platform and integrate Google Cloud Firestore with other applications. n8n has built-in support for a wide range of Google Cloud Firestore features, which includes basic operations like creating, deleting, and getting documents and collections.
+Google Cloud Firestore node allows you to automate work in the Google Cloud Firestore platform and integrate Google Cloud Firestore with other applications. n8n has built-in support for a wide range of Google Cloud Firestore features, which includes basic operations like creating, deleting, and getting documents and collections.

 On this page, you'll find a list of operations the Google Cloud Firestore node supports and links to more resources.